MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 ---
-ms.assetid: b7528d59-28b7-4e98-988e-5fd29590fd6f
 title: Automate and invoke runbooks from SPF
 description: Provides information about integrating SPF and Service Management Automation to help tenants.
 author: rayne-wiselman
 ms.author: raynew
-manager: cfreeman
+manager: carmonm
-ms.date: 10/16/2016
+ms.date: 01/22/2018
 ms.topic: article
 ms.prod: system-center-threshold
 ms.technology: service-provider-foundation
 ---

 # Automate and invoke runbooks from SPF
->Apples To: System Center 2016

 You can use SPF and Service Management Automation together to provide automated solutions for your tenants.

-- You can configure events in Service Provider Foundation that the Service Management Automation web service will use.
+You can configure events in Service Provider Foundation that the Service Management Automation web service will use.
-- You can use the older invoke runbook scenario that was included in System Center 2012.

 ## Automate runbooks